Monday, July 26, 2021

 Little Manatee on the north wall

-Manatee on the south
+Manatee on the south across the canal

 A row of nice rides